-With direct supervision from CaveSim staff, a team of kids gets ready to lift and carry a friend in the stretcher.
+With supervision from CaveSim staff, a team of kids gets ready to lift and carry a friend in the stretcher.

-The value of education: As an inventor and educator, Dave encourages students to study hard, find their passion, and understand that education is very important in life.
-During each program, Dave uses his personal story (including getting multiple degrees from MIT) to illustrate how education leads to great success and adventure.
-Pertinent standards: Science 4-ETS1-1 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost; 4-ETS1-2 Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.
+Teaching the value of education: As an inventor and educator, Dave loves motivating students to study hard, find their passion, and understand that school is critically important later in life.
+During each program, Dave uses his personal story (including his experience getting Bachelors and Masters degrees in electrical engineering at MIT) to illustrate how education leads to great success and adventure.

-Dave giving a keynote presentation in Lake George, CO.
+Dave Jackson giving a keynote presentation in Lake George, CO.